Skip to content

 Cravings

-You have built a snack plate with a variety of foods that provide you with fiber, protein, micronutrients, fats and carbs.
+You have built a snack plate with a variety of foods that provide you with fibre, protein, micronutrients, fats, and carbs.
 Plus, you still got to enjoy the crackers you craved.
 Now you will feel satisfied until your next meal.

 Maddie Peck RDN, CDN, Huel nutrition team